Hidetoshi Nakata: Not One For A Busman’s Holiday

-The definition of a busman’s holiday is “free time spent in much the same pursuit as one’s work.”
-In a comedic context, a fantastic example is played out during the first Gavin & Stacey Christmas special.
+The definition of a busman’s holiday is “spending free time in much the same pursuit as one’s work.”
+In a comedic context, a fantastic example plays out during the first Gavin & Stacey Christmas special.
 As the character Dave Coaches takes a break from driving a bus from Barry Island to Billericay, he stops for a rest at a service station to sit in an arcade chair and steer virtual cars around a race track.
 “Sorry, I just needed a break from the driving you know?”
 The gag being, clearly, that taking a break from long-distance driving to drive a virtual car as some sort of recreational recess is absurd.

 The idea of a plumber spending upwards of forty hours a week knocking about under a pensioner’s sink only to go home and tinker with their own toilet cistern for fun is ludicrous.
 Checking in with an old friend from university, a senior accountant at Deloitte, to find they’re tucked up in bed aimlessly scrolling the HMRC website to help them unwind after a long day would be almost unthinkable.
 So why does it come as such a startling surprise when we as football fans discover our idols on the pitch have a plethora of interests off it?

 While most footballers post-1992 can’t go about their hobbies off-duty with relative anonymity or free from public scrutiny, they do have the platform and finances to further their outside interests to greater heights.
 The majority opt to venture into the fashion industry, designing or collaborating on their own lines of clothing – ironic, considering the majority’s propensity for awful jeans.
 But perhaps no example of diverse and varied interests is better than the first Japanese footballing superstar.